theupdateframework/taps/candidate-fulcio-tap.md

 }
 ```

 Where SERVER is the Fulcio server used to generate the certificate, EMAIL is the identity of the party who is authorized to sign, and ISSUER is the OIDC entity used by Fulcio for verification.
-The client MUST establish trust in the Fulcio server using a trusted channel before using it for verification (see Verification)
+The client MUST establish trust in the Fulcio server using a trusted channel before using it for verification (see Verification).

 Using this mechanism, the developer requests a certificate from Fulcio, verifies their identity using OIDC, uses the certificate to sign their targets metadata, and uploads the signed metadata.
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user by verifying the certificate through Fulcio and the timestamp through Rekor.
-The verifier MUST obtain the Fulcio root key using a secure offline method.
+The verifier MUST obtain the Fulcio root key using a secure offline method prior to verifying the signature and associated certificate.

 ## Signature format